jessica-mitchell/nest-desktop/docs/index.rst

             <img src="_static/font-awesome/user-edit.svg">
             <h2>The Developer</h2>
             <p>
-              ... learns the source code architecture of NEST Desktop and how to contribute own codes.
+              ... learns the source code architecture of NEST Desktop and how to contribute code or enhancements to the project.
             </p>
             <span class="whoami">I am a developer.</span>
           </div>